 Wearables are certainly a tough business.
 Just ask one of the many companies who have tried — and have failed — to remain relevant in the currently rather lackluster space.
-From Jawbone to Basis, the tech landscape is riddled with the graves of companies that tried and failed to produce compelling smartwatches and fitness bands, and now, we may be looking at yet another tombstone.
-As per a new report from Reuters, the Finnish gear company Nokia has begun “a strategic review of its digital health business,” and may cut up to 400 jobs in its native Finland.
+From Jawbone to Basis, the tech landscape is riddled with the graves of companies that tried and failed to produce compelling smartwatches and fitness bands, and now, we’re looking at yet another tombstone.

 Just a couple months after a report from Reuters suggested that Nokia had begun “a strategic review of its digital health business,” cutting up to 400 related jobs, the Finnish gear company made things official, announcing that it would be selling its health-tech business back whence it came.
 On Wednesday, May 2, Nokia announced it would be selling its ill-fated health tech division back to Eric Carreel, the co-founder of Withings, which also happens to be the health-tech startup that Nokia bought just two years ago.

 On Thursday, May 31, Nokia completed the sale of its digital health division to the former (and now current) executive.
 Carreel plans to relaunch the entire business, complete with its 200 employees, as the new and improved Withings brand by the end of 2018.
 Its products will focus on preventative health.

 “I am delighted to start working again with the brilliant teams that made the brand such a great success,” Carreel said in a statement.
 “We have an exciting challenge ahead of us as we continue to push the boundaries of connected health.”

 It’s clear that Withings, even under new leadership and without the pressure of the larger Nokia brand, will be facing an uphill battle when it comes to the health tech industry.
 But Carreel is under no false pretenses about what lies ahead.